 Yesterday, Margaret Sullivan of the Washington Post gave a grade of C-minus to the campaign press.
 “Too many journalists allow Trump to lead them around by the nose,” she said.
 “With the president as their de facto assignment editor.”
 And I agree with that.
 But here’s the kicker: You can’t keep from getting sucked into Trump’s agenda without a firm grasp on your own.
 But where does that agenda come from?
 It can’t come from you, as a campaign journalist.
 Who cares what you think?
 It has to come from the voters you are trying to inform.

 A demonstrable public service, the citizens agenda approach puts the campaign press on the side of the voters and their right to have their major concerns addressed by the people bidding for power.
 That is the road not taken.
 Now I have to add that good reporters on the campaign trail spend a lot of time listening to voters.
 This happens.
 They ask about the issues on voters minds.
 But it’s pitched to who’s ahead and why.
 To which appeals are resonating.

 For the sophisticated professionals who cover elections, the “citizens agenda in campaign coverage” sounds — let’s be honest — a little too earnest, a bit minor league.
 Civics class, as against drinks with the county chairman at the Des Moines Marriott.
 I know this.
 I get it.

-Thing is, the only way up from the hole they’re in is to pitch their journalism at an electorate they understand better than the politicians who are leading it off a cliff.
-You don’t get there with a savvy analysis of who’s going to win this round.
-You have to represent.
+But the only way up from the hole they’re in is to pitch their journalism at an electorate that they understand better than the politicians who are leading it off a cliff.
+You don’t get there with a savvy analysis of who’s ahead.
+Somehow, you have to represent.